voorhoede-labs/firebase-algolia-poc/README.md

 Start by creating a algolia account(you can use a free account).
 In the dashboard section of the site you can create a new index name it: movie_title.
 Afterwards you can go to the API keys section of the dashboard.
 Here you can find the api key and the app id.
 Add these keys to your .env file.

-here are some more resources on [algolia, firestore and cloud functions](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/tutorials/firebase-algolia/#more-resources).
+here are some more resources on [algolia, firestore and cloud functions](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/tutorials/firebase-algolia/#more-resources) and here from [firestore's perspective](https://firebase.google.com/docs/firestore/solutions/search).

 ## Cloud Functions
 In this repository the cloud functions are already there.
-But if you would like  to have more information or start from scratch you can follow [the setup guide by Google](https://firebase.google.com/docs/functions/get-started) and here from [firestore's perspective](https://firebase.google.com/docs/firestore/solutions/search).
+But if you would like  to have more information or start from scratch you can follow [the setup guide by Google](https://firebase.google.com/docs/functions/get-started)

 ``` bash
 #install latest versions